 Copyright © 2022 Anacostia Riverkeeper – All Rights Reserved

 Anacostia Riverkeeper has been collecting water quality data throughout the watershed since 2018.
-Currently, our dataset encompasses recreational water quality for the Anacostia in the District of Columbia from 2019 to 2021 and recreational as well as ecological data from Maryland tributaries from 2020 to 2021.
-Our data is publicly accessible and available upon request and agreement with our Data Use Agreement.
+Currently, our dataset encompasses recreational water quality for the Anacostia in the District of Columbia from 2019 to 2023 and recreational as well as ecological data from Maryland tributaries from 2020 to 2023.
+Our data is publicly accessible on Chesapeake Monitoring Cooperative and available upon request and agreement with our Data Use Agreement.
 Please submit your request and we will respond within a few days.

 Fecal bacteria are bacteria like E. coli and Enterococcus that live in the guts of warm-blooded animals and enter our waterways via sewage, runoff, and pet waste.
 Our water quality monitoring programs analyze the Anacostia mainstem and its tributaries for E. coli as an indicator of the presence of more dangerous bacteria that can cause illness.